 The key advantage of buying a domain name for a longer term is – it’s locked in and there’s no chance anyone or your competitors can snatch it.
 Other advantages are the lucrative discounts you can get and it saves you time.

-READ: 11 Best Practices for Buying a Good Domain Name
+Characteristics of a Good Domain Name

 Ideally, it’s important to have a domain name that matches your business name.
 If you’re starting your business and have not yet decided on the business name, you may even consider naming your business based on the domains available.